Cancer of the Testicles (Testicular Cancer): What to Know

 How is this diagnosed?

-This condition is diagnosed based on your medical history and a physical exam, which will include checking your testicles for lumps, swelling, or pain.
-You may also have tests done, including:
+Testicular cancer is diagnosed based on your medical history and a physical exam.
+Your health care provider will check your testicles for lumps, swelling, or pain.
+You'll also have tests done, such as:

-• Imaging tests such as X-rays, CT scan, MRI, or bone scan.
+• Imaging tests such as X-rays, a CT scan, a PET scan, an MRI, or a bone scan.

 • Where the cancer has spread.